 Time to talk...

-After the upheaval of 2020, there will be very few teams who haven’t had to face some sort of major change to how they work.
+After the upheaval of the last year, there will be very few teams who haven’t had to face some sort of major change to how they work.
 Even in the best of times, it’s easy for a team to lose their way without realising it.